davidkellis/able/README.md

 ## Unions

-Unions in Able are similar to discriminated unions in F#, enums in Rust, and algebraic data types in Haskell.
+Union types are similar to discriminated unions in F#, enums in Rust, and algebraic data types in Haskell.
 A union type is a type made up of two or more member types, each of which can be any other type, even other union types.

 ### Union definitions referencing predefined types